master5o1/bbpress-post-toolbar-1/readme.txt

 It is a good idea to copy or move the smilies directory included with this plugin to the wp-content directory.

 == Frequently Asked Questions ==

+= Can images be set a maximum width? =

+Easily.
+In fact, I found that bbPress already does this in its default theme (and thus compatability theming will also).
+Try putting the following into your theme's css:

+`#content .bbp-topic-content img,
+#content .bbp-reply-content img {
+	max-width: 100%;
+}`

 = Could you explain how to use customised smilies? =